pkuwwt/my_reading_notes/programming-language/js-recipes.md

 So we can make an object `obj` iterable by defining `obj[Symbol.iterator]`, or make a constructor `F`'s instances iterable by defining `F.prototype[Symbol.iterator]`, or make a class iterable by defining its member function `[Symbol.iterator]`.
 We can also make a promised object iterable by defining a promised `[Symbol.asyncIterator]`.

+## Debounce and Throttle

+  * debounce (防抖): only execute FN when called if there is no calling in WAIT msec, else restart the timer
+  * throttle (节流): execute FN at most one time in WAIT msec

 ### Reference

   * [Understanding the For...of Loop in JavaScript](https://blog.bitsrc.io/understanding-the-for-of-loop-in-javascript-8aded97d7ef8)